 Hotels are limited, we no longer use or recommend the Hotel Framnes or Hotel Kirkjufell (same hotel).
 We have 2 overnight photo tours booked into Hotel Framnes in April 2019.
 The first group ordered 5 rooms for 2 nights, but when we arrived, the hotel was dark and locked.
 We called the owner who blamed it on us and couldn’t be bothered to open the hotel for us.
 It happened again a week later when I booked a very expensive room for a private tour.
 Please avoid this place and use the Grundarfjorður Guest House instead.
 For a Guesthouse outside the town with a great view of Kirkjufell Mountain, we recommend Suður-Bár Guesthouse

 Use the sponsored links below to book a hotel close to Kirkjufellsfoss.
+My recommendation is for Kirkjufell Guesthouse and Apartments.
+They are close to a decent restaurant which has great views of Kirkjufell mountain.

 The kirkjufell mountain s a great subject for Northern lights on a clear Winter night.